This post includes Amazon affiliate links that I may receive income from if you click on them and make a purchase

-5) Be honest
+5) Be honest.

 If you're not honest with your customers, you lose the ability to effectively control them because they will no longer trust you.
-Customer loyalty should be your top priority, and although a CRM management system can go a long way in helping you meet the needs of your customers, you must still be genuine and honest with them.
+Customer loyalty should be your top priority, and although a CRM management system can go a long way toward helping you meet the needs of your customers, you must still be genuine and honest with them.

-So, back to the question at hand: is it really that hard to write good content?
+So, back to the question at hand: Is it really that hard to write good content?
 Yes, it is.
 That's one of the main reasons copywriters like myself make such good money.
 The content that we produce is hard to come by.

 On average, depending on the exact type of content that I'm creating, I can produce a 500-word article in about 20 to 45 minutes.
-For many other people, though, 500 words takes them several hours to produce.
+For many other people, though, 500 words takes several hours to produce.